unixdigest/phpthewrongway/sections/faq.md

 **A:** No of course not!
 We're saying always thinking in and always using only the object-oriented paradigm in solving problems is bad.
 Whenever you think in black and white only, that's wrong.

 Even within a single application different problems exist.
-Multi-paradigm is sometimes the best solution, it al depends on the problem you're trying to solve.
+Multi-paradigm is sometimes the best solution, it all depends on the problem you're trying to solve.

 Whenever you force feed a specific problem to an unfit solution bad things happen.